shanmugapriyal03/sysarch-acs/docs/unified/README.md

 - [Related Documentation](#related-documentation)
 - [Support](#support)

-## Unified Architecture Compliance Suite
+## Unified UEFI Application

-The **Unified Architecture Compliance Suite (ACS)** packages the BSA, SBSA and PC-BSA test suites into a single, self-checking UEFI binary.
+The **Unified UEFI Application** packages the BSA, SBSA and PC-BSA test suites into a single, self-checking UEFI binary.
 It is intended for platform teams that want to validate a design once and cover the combined requirements of the Base System Architecture (BSA), Server Base System Architecture (SBSA) and PCBase System Architecture (PC-BSA) specifications.

 Most tests run from the **UEFI Shell** by invoking the Unified ACS UEFI application.